 We designed specialist muffling for a centrifugal blower that blows air onto the product to clean it.
 This silencing method was very successful, reducing the fan noise by 9 dBA.
 The resulting noise level was 81 - 82 dBA at nearby workers, well below the legal limit for noise at work.
 We also used advanced technology to design a noise cancellation modification to reduce a loud, highly annoying whine that was emitted by the blower.
 This achieved a massive 32 dB sound reduction, making the blower whine inaudible.

 Scrubber Extractor Fan Noise Reduction

 Following complaints from nearby residents about the noise from a smoke scrubbing extraction system, the company contacted the equipment supplier who fitted noise insulation muffling around the extractor fan.
 Complaints continued, so the company installed a tall fence around the fan and scrubber.
-Complaints continued, so we were asked to help.
+Complaints continued, so we were asked how to reduce the blower noise.
 Our measurements showed that it was necessary to suppress the low frequency fan hum and also reduce the overall fan sound by at least 15 dBA.
 Our silencing solution achieved this and was so successful that it made the fan inaudible at the houses - in fact it could only be heard when standing close to the fan and scrubber.

 Furnace Fume Extractor Fan Noise Control

-A company wanted to reduce fan noise from a large furnace fume extractor at a manufacturing factory.
+A company wanted to reduce fan noise from a large industrial furnace fume extractor at a manufacturing factory.
 We designed sound-proofing measures using specialist sound-deadening materials that were applied to the exterior of the centrifugal fan casing.
 Our noise suppressing method lowered the sound by 12 dBA, which was more than sufficient to achieve the 85 dBA noise at work limit.